argonautproject/subscriptions/subscriptions-as-event-streams.md

-Thinking about how to break a firehose of system events into a workable subscription system, one way to structure this would be to imagine event sources and filters, which might be pre-defined (for our purposes here) or created on-the-fly (in the most general case)... and which might require input parameters to evaluate.

 ## Two simple use cases: Argonaut Scheduling

 The approach here is motivated by two relatively simple use case cases that we're targeting with the Argonaut 2019 Subscriptions project:

 1. Allowing a patient app to subscribe to key encounter events (e.g., admission, discharge) for that patient
 2. Allowing a practitioner app to subscribe to key encounter events (e.g., admission, discharge) for any patient "belonging to" that practitioner (e.g., by Patient.generalPractitioner)

+For these use cases (and much, much more generally), we want to winnow down a firehose of system events into workable subscriptions -- in  way that is scalable and workable across diverse FHIR server architectures.
+One way to structure this is to imagine event sources and filters, which might be limited and pre-defined (perfectly acceptable for our purposes here) or perhaps created on-the-fly (in the most general case)...

 ## Example!
 Imagine three resources in a server: one event source + two filters